-The MAX comes with four built-in T1 or E1 lines and a V.35 serial port for WAN access.
-It also has eight expansion slots, which can support additional bandwidth (BRI lines), AIM ports modules to support videoconferencing, or digital modems to support analog modem connections over digital lines.
+The MAX comes with two built-in T1 or E1 lines and a V.35 serial port for WAN access.
+It also has two expansion slots, which can support digital modems for analog modem connections over digital lines or AIM port modules to support videoconferencing.

 Figure 5-1.
-Slot and port numbering in the MAX 4000
+Slot and port numbering in the MAX